Sri Lanka travel advice

 • Keep an eye out for signage warning of military or demining zones

-• Keep to well-traveled roads
+• Keep to well-travelled roads

 • Avoid venturing in forested areas or abandoned properties